pharo-spec/Chest/README.md

 This is an instance of Chest can be interacted with in the same way as any other Chest by sending the messages to the Chest class.

 ### Commands in context

+If you right-click on a code presenter with an `SpCodeInteractionModel` (e.g: playground, inspector pane, etc.), you can evaluate an expression and store the result in the chest of your choice, with the name of your choice.

+It's also possible to load objects from a chest into these code presenters.

+It will soon be possible to do the same in the debugger code presenter.

 ### API